harishankarv/remote-file-sharing-system/README.md

 # remote-file-sharing-system
-A simple application for file sharing among remote hosts (as part of an assignment)
+A simple application for file sharing among remote hosts (as part of an assignment).

+Use `make`.
 Usage:
-To run as a server listening on port 4322 ./assignment1 s 4322
+To run as a server listening on port 4322 `./assignment1 s 4322 `
-To run as a client listening on port 4322 ./assignment1 c 4322
+To run as a client listening on port 4322 `./assignment1 c 4322 `

 Each instance provides the following commands:
 ```
 CREATOR                             : Display name, name and Email
                                       of the creator of this program.
 MYIP                                : Display IP Address of this process.
 MYPORT                              : Display PORT number on which this process
                                       is listening for incoming connections.